 When to get a contractor involved – I like to get the contractor involved as early as possible in the process, even as early as schematic design.
 I believe that this provides my clients with the best combination of value and price.
 The contractor provides valuable advice and insight regarding feasibility, construction costs, and scheduling.
 It also means more of a cohesive team between you, the owner, the contractor, and the architect.
 This carries over during construction and can help make the construction go much more smoothly.
 Sometimes clients are concerned that they won’t get the best price if they involve the contractor early, but most general contractors will be soliciting competitive bids from the various trades anyway, so I feel clients still get excellent pricing for their projects.

 Typically, an architectural project is divided into the following six phases: Pre-Design, Schematic Design, Design Development, Construction Documents, Bidding and Permits, and Construction.
-I split my full service architectural proposal into two parts: Part One is for Pre-Design and Schematic Design.
-Part Two is for Design Development, Construction Documents, Bidding and Permitting, and Construction phases.
 Let’s look at these in more detail.

 1 – Pre-Design

 Pre-Design services include Site Analysis / Existing Condition Drawings, Programming, Code Research.
 These services set the stage for design and consist of gathering all the information, needs, desires, and constraints that will impact the design process.